What can I do about climate change?

 This isn’t always easy if you live in a remote place, but if you live in a town or city be sure to make the most of public transport.
 Many bus companies are even investing in electric vehicles which reduce local air pollution levels.

 Air travel produces much more carbon than terrestrial vehicles, so reducing the number of flights you take is a great step.
 Staycations, ferries and international trains are all great alternatives.

 It can be as simple as keeping the lights off when you’re not in a room and turning appliances off at the wall when you’re not using them.
 Reducing the energy you use is getting easier with more energy-efficient housing and appliances, as well as smart-meters and programmable thermostats.
 The added benefit to saving the planet is saving plenty on your bills!

 Some energy companies even offer 100% green energy.
 Why not switch over?

 Balance your personal carbon

 However much we try, we can’t avoid producing carbon.
 But we can all take action to mitigate our impact on the environment.
 The woodlands we look after, plant and protect all lock up tonnes of carbon every year.
 And you can help us do more.

 Our message is clear: native woods and trees are one of the best ways to tackle the climate crisis.
 Explore the facts and find out what you can do to help.

 How trees fight climate change

-Trees are the best natural climate change solution.
+Trees are one of the best natural climate change solutions.
 Find out how they lock up carbon and how many the UK needs to reach carbon net zero by 2050.